Search Britroyals by name, year or event

 Buried at: Westminster Abbey

-Reigned for: 23 years, 6 months, and 28 days
+Reigned for: 23 years, 6 months, 28 days

 Succeeded by: his brother-in-law Harold

 King of England from 1042, the son of Ethelred II.
-He lived in Normandy until shortly before his accession.
-During his reign power was held by Earl Godwine and his son Harold, while the king devoted himself to religion, including the rebuilding of Westminster Abbey (consecrated in 1065), where he is buried.
-His childlessness led ultimately to the Norman Conquest in 1066.
-He was canonized in 1161.
+He lived in Normandy with his mother Emma of Normandy's relatives until shortly before his accession to the English Throne.
+During his reign power was held by Earl Godwin of Wessex and his son Harold, while the king devoted himself to religion, including the rebuilding of Westminster Abbey (consecrated in 1065), where he is buried.

 Timeline for King Edward The Confessor